-About a mile and a half into the run, we stopped and switched our head torches off.
+About a mile and a half into this magical moonlight run, we stopped and switched our head torches off.
 A flock of geese were hooting quietly to each other as they flew overhead and I am sure I could hear their wings beating.
 We had got to the White Lady at the top of the campsite ascent and so were surrounded by the hills of Hayfield which loomed gently out of the darkness.

 All your senses are heightened by the lack of visibility, The air was really warm and soft – amazing for October.
 I could feel all the different textures underfoot much more sharply.
 The tarmac of the road, giving way to the earth and mulch under the trees and then the squidgy paths through the forest moving onto the much rockier and stony trail.